matiasbastos/pytest_intro_with_examples/README.md

 ### Features:

-- Simple tests with no boilerplate:
+- 'Pythonic' tests with no boilerplate:
   - With unittest:

   ```python